TBSDrJ/RL-CartPole/README.md

 I am trying to build a minimal reinforcement learning example, solving the cartpole problem.

 I started with [Training a Deep Q Network](https://www.tensorflow.org/agents/tutorials/1_dqn_tutorial), but that is pretty far from minimal, and I was struggling to minimize it.
+In particular, it uses Reverb, which is only available on Linux.

 Then, in the process of trying to understand how to minimize it, I found this example: [Replay Buffers: Using replay buffers during training](https://www.tensorflow.org/agents/tutorials/5_replay_buffers_tutorial#using_replay_buffers_during_training).